 There are also some vital IVR optimization tips, such as the option to come back to the IVR from the queue, never reminding customers of IVR assistance when they have already ordered a live call, and never asking to confirm the call to the agent more than once.

 IVR optimization is extremely important in today's conditions when the IVR system is no more a self-service tool, but a thing that annoys and frustrates people.
-IVR isn’t a bad tool, it is just often used in the wrong way.
+What is the IVR system?
+It isn't a bad tool, it is just often used in the wrong way.

 There are many causes why IVR has become hated, but the root ones are its use to play too many marketing messages, poor design, inability to connect to an operator, and the final one - its focus on business cost savings, not on customer satisfaction.
 As a result, poor IVRs cause massive money and customer satisfaction losses.

-IVR optimization includes numerous practices, but the most vital of them contains the ability to bypass the Interactive Voice Response system, shortened menu sections, voice recognition tools, and ANI(Automated Number Identification).
+IVR optimization includes numerous practices, but the most vital of them contains the ability to bypass the Interactive Voice Response system, shortened menu sections, voice recognition tools, ANI (Automated Number Identification), and the use of well-developed call center software.